katiehawcutt/record-store/README.md

 ##### November 2021

 I started learning Go a few weeks ago and this is my first proper project using Go.
-I wanted to use it to get to grips with some basic CRUD operations using a Postgres DB and pgx (a Go toolkit for PostgreSQL).
+I wanted to use it to get to grips with some basic CRUD operations using a PostgreSQL database and `pgx` (a Go toolkit for PostgreSQL).
 It runs in the terminal without any web interface or API's.

 ## Main Learning Points:
 - how to structure a Go project